-RISKS & OPPORTUNITIES CONTEXT STATUS Matured Mobile Telecommunications Market There is a limit to growth due to the saturation of the mobile communication market such as 48 million units of smartphones and a 128.03% penetration rate of wireless communication services in Korea as of December 2018.
-In addition, the specifications of flagship devices, which are the main factor in fueling market competition, has been elevated, weakening demand for the latest devices and extending replacement periods.
-Subscriber growth is likely to remain stagnant for a long time as the domestic mobile telecommunications market is maturing, which may negatively affect business performances.
-Therefore, it is necessary to make efforts to find and develop new sources of revenue and create value.
-Matured Image: Constraint of the second se NGOs and political circles have steadily demanded for rate discounts for the purpose of easing telecommunication expense burdens on households.
-Due to regulatory pressure from 2017 to 2018, the government expanded tariff discount on socially disadvantage and increased selective tariff discount rate.
-In the mid-to-long term, entering barrier to telecommunication business will be lowered as Telecommunications Business Act is revised to change its current licensing system to registration system and expected to be exercised starting from June 2019.
-Matured 5G Launch of 5G Erg In 2018, the government defined 5G as a key means of promoting data production, distribution, and utilization, and forecast that 5G would make changes in the economic and industrial structure.
-Amid fierce global competition for 5G leadership, 5G services were commercialized in Korea and the US and are expected to be commercialized in China and India in 2019.
-Hence, many companies are speeding up the development of new services based on differentiated 5G technologies such as hyper-speed and hyper-low latency technology.
-Emerging
+RISKS & OPPORTUNITIES CONTEXT STATUS • There is a limit to growth due to the saturation of the mobile communication market such as 48 million units of smartphones and a 128.03% penetration rate of wireless communication services in Korea as of December 2018. • In addition, the specifications of flagship devices, which are the main factor in fueling market competition, has been elevated. weakening demand for the latest devices and extending Matured • Subscriber growth is likely to remain stagnant for a long time as the domestic mobile telecommunications market is maturing, which may negatively affect business performances.
+Therefore, Matured Mobile it is necessary to make efforts to find and develop new sources Telecommunications Market of revenue and create value. • NGOs and political circles have steadily demanded for rate discounts for the purpose of easing telecommunication expense burdens on households. • Due to regulatory pressure from 2017 to 2018, the government expanded tariff discount on socially disadvantage and increased selective tariff discount rate.
+In the mid-to-long term, entering barrier to telecommunication business will be lowered Matured as Telecommunications Business Act is revised to change its current licensing system to registration system and expected to be exercised starting from June 2019.
+Strengthened Regulatory Pressure on Tariff Discounts • In 2018, the government defined 5G as a key means of promoting data production, distribution, and utilization, and forecast that 5G would make changes in the economic and industrial structure.